miloslavkostir/DataGrid/manual.en.md

 $this->addColumn('views', 'Views', '100px');
 ```

 First parameter (required) is name of column.
 Second parameter, label, is title of column.
 Third parameter is width of column - it can be in pixels or percents.
 Last parameter is truncation of text.

+Method addColumn returns instance of class `NiftyGrid\Components\Column`

 Settings